athena-labz/athena/README.md

 ### Utility

-In order to ensure that dishonest parties are penalised, DigiServices makes it possible for service providers to lock an arbitrary amount of tokens inside their proposal in the marketplace and require that their client do the same.
-In this way, not only both know that each other is sufficiently honest to have this amount of tokens, but they can also use it as a pledge in case there is a conflict.
+DSET can be used as utility tokens to enforce honest behavior between parties.
+Service providers and their clients are able to lock an arbitrary amount of tokens inside their agreement to incentivize honest behavior.
+In the event of a conflict, one possible resolution is to punish the dishonest party by transferring these locked tokens to the honest party.

-In this sense, DSET utility is to provide a good measure of honesty inside the platform and ensure parties are not violated, as well as, possibly in the future be used as a voting mechanism to ensure decentralisation in the platform.
+In the future, DSET tokens may also be used as a voting mechanism to ensure decentralisation in the platform.

 ### Network

-Because users receive rewards for being active, inviting new members and mantaining a good reputation, the network is benefited as a whole.
-Not only does DSET creates a viable way of classifying someone's honesty, but it also incentivises constant use of the platform and good services provion.
+Users receive rewards for being active on the platform.
+Inviting new members and maintaining a good reputation benefits the network.
+DSET creates a viable way to classify someone's honesty and are distributed as rewards to users of the platform providing goods and services.

 ## Alice and Bob example

 Suppose Alice want’s to offer her services as a writer.
-In normal circunstances she could search for a publishing company and sign a contract with them.
+Traditionally, she would search for a publishing company and sign a contract with them.
-The problem, in this case, is that natural language contracts open doors for ambiguity and misinterpretation.
-Additionally, physical contracts do not fit the requirements of practicallaty and quickness.
+The problem with this approach is that natural language contracts open doors for ambiguity, misinterpretation, and do not fit the requirements of practicality and quickness.

 Another approach, would be for Alice to access an online website focused on freelance jobs (e.g. Fiverr or Upwork).
-In this case, alongside with the ambiguity and flexibility problems (as these websites usually make use of pre-made natural language contracts), there could be the possibility of Alice not delivering the project or even of the client not paying the agreed amount.
+These sites usually use pre-made natural language contracts.
+This approach suffers from the same problems of natural language contracts mentioned above and have the additional risk of the project not being delivered or the client not paying the agreed amount.

-To solve these issues, we propose DigiServices: a digital platform that, by making use of Cardano smart contracts, enables parties to offer their services in a trustfull manner avoiding misinterpratation or ambiguity and using a reputation system that penalizes dishonest parties and reward honest ones.
+To solve these issues, we propose DigiServices: a digital platform that allows service providers and clients to engage in honest transactions without the parties needing to trust each other.
+Built on Cardano, it uses smart contracts to enable parties to offer their services without the possibility of misinterpreation or ambiguity.
+It uses a reputation system to penalize dishonest parties and reward honest parties.

-Simmilarly to the second example, with DigiServices Alice would be able to access a user-friendly web application and publish her service there.
-One of the key differences, though, would be that this service would not be stored inside a centralized database, but, rather, inside the Datum of a Plutus Validator called marketplace.

-The Datum of the marketplace contains a list of `Service`s. `Service` is a special data type that holds four values: A `Title`, a `Description`, a `Price` and a `Signature` symbol.
+With DigiServices, when Alice publishes her service online, it will be stored inside the Datum of a Plutus Validator called *marketplace*.
+The Datum of the contains a list of `Service`s. `Service` is a special data type that holds four values:
+- `Title`

-The first value (title) is the service Alice will provide (e.g. "Novel writer").
+   - the name of the service Alice will provide (e.g. *Novel Writer*)
-The second value (description) can contain a little bit of her background and should provide a nice explanation of what she will do (only for marketing reasons since it shoudn't affect the judge decision in case of a conflict).
-The third value (price) is the amount of DSET tokens the client should pay in order to receive the service.
+- `Description`
+   - provides context such as Alice's background and allow Alice to market service
+- `Price`
+   - amount of DSET tokens the client will pay to receive the service
+- `Signature`

-The last value (signature) is a non-fungible token that is only valid if it contains a cryptographic signature resulted from the combination of the owner’s private key and the `Accusation Contract` validator hash.
+   - a non-fungible token that is only valid if it contains a cryptographic signature created from the combination of the owner's private key and the `Accusation Contract` validator hash.

 Example
 ```haskell